JiFish/Storyteller/README.md

 others allow you to stop fights after a given number of rounds.
 - If the book asks you to do something there isn't a command for, you can always roll dice with `!roll` and apply any effects manually.

+## Legal
+It is YOUR responsibility to comply with copyright laws and determine what is fair-use.

 ## Technical Information
 **Do you accept bug reports?**